LawnGnome/niri-taskbar/README.md

 elements within it.
 The only CSS class that is applied by default is the `focused` class, which is added to the button for the currently focused window.

-If youre using `workspace_buttons` mode you can differentiate between window buttons and workspace buttons by refering to the css classes: `taskbar-button-workspace` and `taskbar-button-window`.
+If you're using `workspace_buttons` mode you can differentiate between window buttons and workspace buttons by referring to the css classes: `taskbar-button-workspace` and `taskbar-button-window`.
 Both of these buttons implement the `focused` class.